 In summary, H2S may well be an important breath biomarker of intestinal health and dysbiosis.

 Hydrogen sulphide healthy subject study

-Participants provided normal expiratory baseline breath samples before ingesting 10g lactulose dissolved in 200ml of water.
-Further breath tests were collected at 15 minute intervals until 180 mins had passed, for hydrogen and methane analysis, and at 45, 90, and 180 minutes post lactulose ingestion for hydrogen sulphide analysis.
+Participants provided normal expiratory baseline breath samples before ingesting 10g lactulose dissolved in 200 ml of water.
+Further breath tests were collected at 15-minute intervals until 180 minutes had passed, for hydrogen and methane analysis, and at 45, 90, and 180 minutes post lactulose ingestion for hydrogen sulphide analysis.

-Hydrogen and methane breath samples were collected with Functional Gut collection kit by exhaling into a breath test tube for 3-5 seconds, and hydrogen sulphide samples were collected by exhaling into 500ml polyvinylidene fluoride bags.
-Hydrogen and methane samples were analysed using gas chromatography and H2S via Syft-MS.
+Hydrogen and methane breath samples were collected using the Functional Gut collection kit by exhaling into a breath test tube for 3-5 seconds, and hydrogen sulphide samples were collected by exhaling into 500ml polyvinylidene fluoride bags.
+Hydrogen and methane samples were analyzed using gas chromatography and H2S via Syft-MS.